Configure

 • Only on this account

 Step 4.
 Click Create GitHub App.
+GitHub may redirect you to your instance's sign-in page afterward.
+That is expected: the App is already created.
 On the App's General page, note the App ID.

 Step 5.
 Scroll to Private keys, click Generate a private key, and base64-encode the downloaded file: